AniBirage/EagleEstates_RealEstateManagementSystem/README.md

 1. Start your local server.
 2. Open your web browser and navigate to `http://localhost/EagleEstates_RealEstateManagementSystem`.
 3. Register or log in to start using the system.

-## Live Demo
-The project is hosted live and can be accessed at [EagleEstates](https://eagle-estate.000webhostapp.com/index.php).

 ## Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the existing style and conventions.